danyx23/danyx23.github.io/_posts/2016-02-12-signals-and-effects-in-elm.md

     |> Effects.task
 ```

 Let's look at what it does.
 It starts with creating a task that represents the Http get operation and then builds a chain on top of this.
-I will deconstruct this from using the pipe operator to normal function calls with type annotations to hopefully explain whats happening:
+I will deconstruct this from using the pipe operator to normal function calls with type annotations to hopefully explain what's happening:

 ```haskell
 getRandomGif topic =